 The story we have created about anything or anyone, including ourselves, is a lie.
+It is simply our story.
 It is a creation from what we’ve deemed acceptable.
 It is what we have settled with, and depending on how we feel and how we affect the world around us, that may be either congruent or incongruent.
 It is ours, and ours only.
 Ultimately, it is our being and our choice.
 Breathe life and love into the stories you’ve told yourself by first putting them aside and writing them within yourself once again on new parchment.
 With new eyes.
 What feels right to you?
 Embracing meditation, or silence and stillness may allow us to rejoin our lives with renewed eyes and an open heart, eager to tell many more sincere, loving stories for many more years to come.

 Wander well, with a quiet melody pushing your feet onward and sincere elation in your heart.